City Guide for: Miaoli, Taiwan

 • Visit Wenwu Temple

-• Hike the trails around the lake
+• Hike or bike along the lake

 • Ride the Sun Moon Lake Ropeway